A stratified homotopy hypothesis: Constructible bundles

 Each stratified space $Z$ admits an open cover $\{Z^{\leq n}\mid n\in \ZZ\}$ with each $Z^{\leq n}\subset Z$ the locus of those points $z\in Z$ whose local dimension ${\sf dim}_z(Z)$ is at most $n$.
 Evidently, each assignment $Z\mapsto Z^{\leq n}$ is functorial with respect to conically smooth open embeddings.
 Therefore, we can assume $X$ has depth which is bounded above.
 We will induct on the depth of $X$.

 Should this depth be zero, which is to say that each connected component of $X$ is trivially stratified, the assertion is true because $X\to K$ is assumed to be a fiber bundle.
 Denote the union of deepest strata $X_d\subset X$, and its complement $X_{>d}$.
 By induction, each of the restrictions $X_d\to K$ and $X_{>d}\to K$ is a fiber bundle.
-Consider the link $\Link_{X_d}(X) \xra{\pi} X_d$ and the fiberwise open cone $\sC(\pi)$ -- it is equipped with the cone-locus section $X_d\to \sC(\pi)$.
-Choose a conically smooth open embedding $\sC(\pi) \hookrightarrow X$ under $X_d$ -- such a choice is possible after the results of~\cite{aft1}.
+Consider the link $\Link_{X_d}(X) \xra{\pi} X_d$ and the fiberwise open cone $\sC(\pi)$.
+This is equipped with the cone-locus section $X_d\to \sC(\pi)$.
+Choose a conically smooth open embedding $\sC(\pi) \hookrightarrow X$ under $X_d$, which exists by Proposition 8.2.5 of~\cite{aft1}.
 This witnesses a pushout

 Both of the projections $\Link_{X_d}(X) \xra{\pi} X_d$ and $\sC(\pi) \to X_d$ are fiber bundles; after Corollary~\ref{bdls-compose} we see that both of these projections further project to $K$ as fiber bundles.
 Thus, to verify that $X\to K$ is a fiber bundle, it suffices to show that the conically smooth open embedding $\sC(\pi)\hookrightarrow X$ can be re-chosen as one over $K$.
 For this, we can work locally in $K$ and assume $K=\RR^i$ for some $i$.